AlexRRR/docker-for-non-techies/README.md

 ## Some things are more complicated.

 So this new world of magical tupperware containers sounds so perfect, but it isn't it all magical.
-Somethings are more complicated, for example think of the billing, even though a same physical building is selling different dishes, each dish the serve might belong to a *different* restaurant, the Lasagne to the Italian, the Pad Thai to the eh...
+Some things are more complicated, for example think of the billing, even though a same physical building is selling different dishes, each dish the serve might belong to a *different* restaurant, the Lasagne to the Italian restaurant, the Pad Thai to the eh...
 Thai restaurant.
 Separating and later agregatting of the billing per dish across all the different buildings, to do the accountancy for a single Restaurant.

 There is also the problem of *shared storage*, think about Phad Thai, you need to add lime, coriander and peanuts *after* serving it on the plate.
 So it cannot come from the container.
 To have consistency you would need to have central storage to have the *same* kind of limes, peanuts, and coriander also the detailed quantities of each ingredient.
 And if a change is needed when it is done it immediately applied to all buildings server Pad Thai.
 Having this shared storage that is easily reachable for all is difficult (but absolutely doable).